JIsaiah/NOTES/Machine Learning Workshop 13042020.md

 Machine Learning is the ability of the computer to learn independently without given explicit programming.
 AI uses parameters while ML does not.
 AI learns through human input and ML.
 Machine Learning can be divided into three sub-groups, Supervised Learning, Unsupervised Learning and Reinforcement Learning.

 _Supervised Learning:_
 This uses input data to work out a 'target variable'.
-It uses all previous data to predict an answer.
+It uses all previous data to predict an answer by comparing the data.
 The more information given, the easier it is to predict a more accurate answer.
 The accuracy improves with more data.

 Supervised Learning is broken down into two types:
 Regression: This is when the target variable is numeric. (e.g. 1, 2, 5.4, 9,007)